nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 A message broker system is hub and spoke based model where
 - Broker accepts messages from clients and delivers to other interested clients
 - Client either publish an message with a topic, or subscribe to a topic or both
 - Topic is a namespace on the broker.
 Client subscribes or publish to a topics
 - Publish: a Client sending a message to a Broker with a topic
 - Subscribe: a Client requesting broker what topic it is interested.The broker will deliver messages to this client based on the topic it subscribed.

 #### JET Notification Service
-Juniper JET notification service is a message broker system based on [MQTT](http://mqtt.org/) protocol to deliver system events.
-Junos system daemons such as RPD will generate messages and publish them to the JET message broker thru eventd with specific topics.
-For example, interface events (link up/down)  will have topic ```/junos/events/kernel/interfaces``` while route table related event will have topic ```/junos/events/kernel/route-table```.
-The list of topic available can be found [here](https://www.juniper.net/documentation/en_US/jet17.4/topics/concept/jet-notification-api-overview.html).
+Juniper JET notification service is a message broker system based on <a href="http://mqtt.org/" target="_blank">MQTT</a> protocol to deliver system events.
+Junos system daemons such as RPD will generate messages and publish them to the JET message broker through eventd with specific topics.
+For example, interface events (link up/down) will have topic `/junos/events/kernel/interfaces` while route table related event will have topic `/junos/events/kernel/route-table`.
+The list of topic available can be found <a href="https://www.juniper.net/documentation/en_US/jet17.4/topics/concept/jet-notification-api-overview.html" target="_blank">here</a>.

 #### Creating a Python MQTT Client